 Super Bowl Sunday is almost upon us.
 Maybe you, like many Americans, are looking forward to a party with friends, food, drinks, and football.
-But a Super Bowl party can be very different from a dog’s perspective.
-New noises, people, and smells can be a bit exciting or even overwhelming.
-But there are a few things about a Super Bowl party that are downright dangerous for dogs.
+However, a Super Bowl party can be very different from a dog’s perspective.
+New noises, people, and smells can be a bit exciting or even overwhelming, but there are a few things about a Super Bowl party that are downright dangerous for dogs.
 Here are a few tips that will help you make sure your dog is safe during the big game.

 1. Snack Foods Should Be Kept Out Of Reach

 You can always look forward to the finger foods at a Super Bowl party.
 While you may enjoy your treats, your pup should stick to their own foods, as the common appetizers at a Super Bowl party are very dangerous for dogs.
 Chicken wings have harmful bones that can splinter and wreak havoc on a pup’s insides or cause a dog to choke.
 Onions, garlic, and chives, which are all found in plenty of dips or potato skins, cause upset digestive systems and damage red blood cells in pets.

 Salt found on chips and pretzels causes excessive urination, thirst, or even sodium poisoning.
 Chocolate is especially toxic to dogs.
 And cheese and other dairy products, which are found in nachos, desserts, pizza, and plenty of other Super Bowl snacks, can lead to upset stomachs and diarrhea, as most pets lack the enzymes to break down lactose.
 Keep food off the coffee table and out of your dog’s reach.
 Advise your guests not to feed your dog, no matter how cute their puppy-dog eyes may look.

 2. Watch The Alcohol And Caffeine